yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 In V3 strategies are now, themselves, fully ERC-4626-compliant stand-alone vaults.
 Though their job remains the same (i.e., generate yield from one external source), strategies can now be connected to many different vaults simultaneously and deposited directly into by an end user.

-This increased functionality not only means strategies have a much larger potential market of depositors but also means anyone (including you) now has the ability to build, deploy, market, and maintain your own Yearn strategy without any need for an endorsement or permission from Yearn.
+This increased functionality not only means strategies have a much larger potential market of depositors but also means anyone (including you) now have the ability to build, deploy, market, and maintain your own Yearn strategy without any need for an endorsement or permission from Yearn.

 ## Why?